hpamanji/terraform-zero-to-hero-course/Day_06/01_ci_cd_integration.md

 ---

-## Step-by-Step: Creating a GitHub Actions Workflow for Terraform
+## Creating a GitHub Actions Workflow for Terraform

-Below is a practical guide to help you set up a CI/CD pipeline for Terraform using **GitHub Actions**.
+This guide will help you set up a CI/CD pipeline for Terraform using **GitHub Actions**.

 ### 1. Prepare Your Repository